Embed Code

 Sugar (Wikipedia)

-Sugar is the generic name for sweet-tasting, soluble carbohydrates, many of which are used in food.
+Sugar (/ʃʊɡər/) is a class of sweet-tasting, soluble carbohydrates, many of which are used in food.
 Simple sugars, also called monosaccharides, include glucose, fructose, and galactose.
 Compound sugars, also called disaccharides or double sugars, are molecules made of two bonded monosaccharides; common examples are sucrose (glucose + fructose), lactose (glucose + galactose), and maltose (two molecules of glucose).
-White sugar is a refined form of sucrose.
-In the body, compound sugars are hydrolysed into simple sugars.
+White sugar is almost pure sucrose.
+During digestion, compound sugars are hydrolysed into simple sugars.

-Longer chains of monosaccharides (>2) are not regarded as sugars and are called oligosaccharides or polysaccharides.
-Starch is a glucose polymer found in plants, the most abundant source of energy in human food.
-Some other chemical substances, such as ethylene glycol, glycerol and sugar alcohols, may have a sweet taste but are not classified as sugar.
+Longer chains of saccharides are not regarded as sugars, and are called oligosaccharides or polysaccharides.
+Starch is a glucose polymer found in plants – the most abundant source of energy in human food.
+Some other chemical substances, such as ethylene glycol, glycerol and sugar alcohols, may have a sweet taste, but are not classified as sugar.

 Sugars are found in the tissues of most plants.
 Honey and fruits are abundant natural sources of simple sugars.
-Sucrose is especially concentrated in sugarcane and sugar beet, making them ideal for efficient commercial extraction to make refined sugar.
+Sucrose is especially concentrated in sugarcane and sugar beet, making them efficient for commercial extraction to make refined sugar.
 In 2016, the combined world production of those two crops was about two billion tonnes.
 Maltose may be produced by malting grain.
-Lactose is the only sugar that cannot be extracted from plants.
-It can only be found in milk, including human breast milk, and in some dairy products.
+Lactose is the only sugar that cannot be extracted from plants, as it occurs only in milk, including human breast milk, and in some dairy products.
 A cheap source of sugar is corn syrup, industrially produced by converting corn starch into sugars, such as maltose, fructose and glucose.

 Sugar (Wiktionary)